VSJMilewski/NASprojectEvilHangman/README.md

 This is an android app where a user can play a fun and different version of the classic hangman!
 In Evil Hangman you are not guessing one word.
 The app takes all the words from a single length in his memory.
 After every guess subsets are created from possible letter positions, and the largest subset contains the final word...
 Mwahahah!

+## How to Use
+1. Go to releases
+2. Download the latest release
+3. Unzip the file
+4. Load the folder 'EvilHangman with android studio
+5. Run the app

 ## App's Features
 Here is a list of features that are in this app:
 * The app uses a large wordlist to select words from.
 This makes it unlikely that you see the same word over and over again.